 To my vet rehab team at Holisticvet: Thanks for making every day fun, seeing my vision with me and holding my hand through the ups and downs.

-To learn more about running a successful team, listen to our Podcast Episode 83 with Lisa Mason on the Team Approach, and watch this month's Business Basic on the members platform on the same subject.
+To learn more about running a successful team, listen to our Podcast Episode 83 with Lisa Mason on the Team Approach.